Frequently Asked Questions

 A. In an emergency or life-threatening situation, call the Charlottesville-Albemarle Rescue Squad at 911 from any phone on grounds.
 If the Health Center is closed and you need to speak to someone about an urgent concern or problem, care providers are always on call through the answering service, 972-7004.
 Be sure to tell the operator the nature of your emergency.

-Q. If I have an urgent medical, gynecological, or emotional problem and the on-call provider directs me to the Emergency Room, what happens?
+Q. If I have an urgent medical, gynecological, or emotional problem and the on-call provider directs me to the Emergency Room,

 A. You may receive care at the U.Va.
 Hospital Emergency Room.
 As with other services received outside of Student Health, you will be financially responsible for ER services, co-payment or co-insurance that is not covered by your health insurance plan.